compgeolab/eql-gradient-boosted/manuscript/README.md

 - `gji.tex`: for building the manuscript using the GJI template

-These two files only contain a header and some configurations, but the content of the article is split in separate files, which content is imported directly into `preprint.tex` and `gji.tex`.
+These two files only contain a header and some configurations, but the content of the article is split in separate files, which are then imported directly into `preprint.tex` and `gji.tex`.
 The extra files are:

 - `abstract.tex`: contains the text for the abstract
 - `content.tex`: contains the body of the paper, with sections, figures, equations, etc.
-- `appendix.tex`: contains appendixes.
+- `appendix.tex`: contains the appendix.
 - `variables.tex`: defines some variables that contain additional information like the title of the manuscript, information about the authors, keywords and more.